Nemi Teas

 Revenue Model

-Nemi Teas sells tea blends, biodegradable tea bags and supports the Fairtrade movement by buying tea on Fairtrade terms.
-They employ refugees to perform commercial roles including sales and marketing, events, packaging and distribution.
+Main source of revenue comes from selling tea blends, biodegradable tea bags and supporting the Fairtrade movement by buying tea on Fairtrade terms.
+They also employ refugees to perform commercial roles including sales and marketing, events, packaging and distribution.

 The Covid-19 pandemic has forced Nemi Teas to close their shop and scale up their online offer.